Flutter-Tech/fsc-docs-site/how/readable-source.md

 # Stage 1: Readable Source

 The first step towards the transparency required for inner source to work.
-The host team are responsible for developing the service and run their own deployment, with all changes to the service implemented by the host.
-However, other teams may also be deploying and using the service or including parts of it in their own services -- possible because the host team granted read access to user stories, source code, test suites, CI pipeline and build artifacts to all Flutter engineers.
+The host team are responsible for developing the capability and run their own deployment, with all changes to the capability implemented by the host.
+However, other teams may also be deploying and using the capability or including parts of it in their own capabilities -- possible because the host team granted read access to user stories, source code, test suites, CI pipeline and build artifacts to all Flutter engineers.

 ## What should I share, and to whom?

 The crucial question throughout the readable source stage is:

-> Can others use this application?
+> Can others use this capability?

 Anyone within the organisation should be able to understand, build, deploy and use your work or create derivatives of it.
 Typically this is what you will share read access to: